ness001/webview2-winrt-reference/1-0-1905-prerelease/winrt/corewebview2.md

 To avoid accidentally using the new partition id for new page or iframe navigations started by the old page, it is recommended to create a new WebView for new partition instead of changing partition.
 If you really have to change partition, it is recommended to navigate to a blank page before setting the new partition id and navigating to a page with the new partition.
 As setting custom data partition id does not change DOM security model, developers should be very careful for WebViews with opener and opened window relationship, especially when the pages in the WebViews have same origin, like when the opened window is the same website or about:blank.
-The pages in these WebViews can access each other????????s DOM and therefore can potentially access DOM storage and cookies in different partition for the same website.
+The pages in these WebViews can access each other's DOM and therefore can potentially access DOM storage and cookies in different partition for the same website.
 It is recommended to set the same custom data partition id for these WebViews, unless there is an absolute need to set different partition ids and only trusted code is hosted in them.
 :::code language="csharp" source="../code/sample/SampleApps/WebView2WpfBrowser/MainWindow.xaml.cs" id="CustomDataPartitionId":::